-The tables below sets out the Mineral Resources as at 31 December 2023 (estimated in October 2023) and as at 31 December 2022 (estimated in July 2022) for the Muchea West Silica Sand Project, Western Australia.
-The Company confirms that the changes are a result of further drill programs.
+The table below sets out the Mineral Resources as at 31 December 2023 and as at 31 December 2024 (estimated in October 2023) for the Muchea West Silica Sand Project, Western Australia.
+The Company confirms there has been no change to the Mineral Resource Estimate during the financial year.